 Monthly confession is quite common among those striving for perfection, yet one can come to Confession as often as necessary.
-According to Church command it is required at least once a year, and prior to receiving Holy Communion if one is guilty of mortal sin.
-Regardless of how long it has been, or how serious the sin, we should embrace the Sacrament of Reconciliation with joy, for here the greatest miracles take place.
+According to Church command, it is required at least once a year, and prior to receiving Holy Communion if one is guilty of mortal sin.
+Regardless of how long it has been, or how serious the sin is, we should embrace the Sacrament of Reconciliation with joy, for here the greatest miracles take place.
 Here we will always meet our loving Father, the God of mercy:

 Child, do not run away from your Father; be willing to talk openly with your God of mercy who wants to speak words of pardon and lavish his graces on you.
 How dear your soul is to Me!

 You have conquered, O Lord, my stony heart with Your goodness.
 In trust and humility I approach the tribunal of Your mercy, where You Yourself absolve me by the hand of your representative.
 O Lord, I feel Your grace and Your peace filling my poor soul.
 I feel overwhelmed by Your mercy, O Lord.
 You forgive me, which is more than I dared to hope for or could imagine.
 Your goodness surpasses all my desires.
 And now, filled with gratitude for so many graces, I invite You to my heart.
 I wandered, like a prodigal child gone astray; but you did not cease to be my Father.
 (1485)